 Yes, in most cases a broken front tooth can often be saved with the right treatment, it all depends on the extent of the damage to the tooth.
-If the tooth is only chipped or slightly cracked, the dentist may be able to repair it by filing down the tooth and restoring it with a filling or bonding material.
-If the tooth is more severely damaged, the dentist may recommend a crown, which is a cap that fits over the tooth to protect it and restore its shape and function.
-In some cases, a broken front tooth may be too severely damaged to be saved, and the dentist may recommend extracting it and replacing it with a dental implant or bridge.
+If the tooth is only chipped or slightly cracked, the dentist may be able to repair it by bonding the broken part or replacing it with bonding material.
+If the tooth is more severely damaged, the dentist may recommend a crown.
 It’s important to see a dentist as soon as possible if you have a broken front tooth, as this can help to prevent further damage and ensure the best possible outcome.

 When you break a front tooth, immediate action can sometimes be the difference between saving or losing the tooth.
 This is a dental emergency!

 1. Remain Calm: Though it might be distressing, staying calm helps you take the right steps.

 2. Collect the Broken Piece: If a substantial part of the tooth has broken off, pick it up by the crown (avoid touching the root) and store it in a container with milk or saliva.